vanessmart/vanessmart.github.io/index.md

 layout: default
 ---
 # See Below Info
-## if you like interesting things!
+## if you like interesting computer things!

 ### Miscellaneous Notes: